1950–51 Fort Wayne Pistons season

-The 1950–51 NBA season was the Pistons' third season in the NBA and tenth season as a franchise.
+The 1950–51 Fort Wayne Pistons season was the Pistons' third season in the NBA and tenth season as a franchise.
+This season would be notable for an infamous match played on November 22, 1950, against the Minneapolis Lakers, with the Pistons holding onto the ball for a vast majority of the match in order to not allow opposing star center George Mikan to dominate them in the paint, which worked too well to the point where it resulted in the lowest-scoring match in NBA history with a 19–18 victory favoring the Pistons (and subsequently breaking a record previously held by the Detroit Falcons for the lowest scoring effort in a BAA/NBA match), which resulted in spectators of the match feeling like they wouldn't be interested in the sport of basketball at all if that match was a reflection of what it truly was and subsequently led to the creation of the shot clock a few seasons later in order to help make sure the NBA never had another game like that ever again in its history.

 The Pistons finished with a 32-36 (.471) record, good for third in the West Division.
-The team advanced to the playoffs, losing in the division semifinals 2-1 to the Rochester Royals.
+The team advanced to the playoffs, losing in the division semifinals 2–1 to the Rochester Royals.
 The team was led by forward Fred Schaus (15.1 ppg, 7.3 rpg, NBA All-Star) and the double-double of center Larry Foust (13.5 ppg, 10.0 rpg, NBA All-Star).
-The team drafted future star George Yardley in the 1950 NBA Draft, but Yardley would sit out three years, opting to play AAU basketball, served in the United States Navy, got married, and then joined Fort Wayne for the 1953-54 Fort Wayne Pistons season.
+The team drafted future star George Yardley in the 1950 NBA draft, but Yardley would sit out three years, opting to play AAU basketball, then serving in the United States Navy, getting married, and joining Fort Wayne for the 1953-54 Fort Wayne Pistons season.